Aircloak/aircloak/user_guides/source/installation.md

 #### Configuration

-With database in place, we can create the air configuration, which looks as follows:
+With the database in place, we can create the air configuration, which looks as follows:

 ```
 {